 Carry a copy of your passport or other photographic ID which confirms British nationality at all times.

 The Greek police won’t accept rowdy or indecent behaviour, especially where excessive drinking is involved.
 The police will make arrests and the courts are likely to impose heavy fines or prison sentences on people who behave indecently.
 Some fancy dress costumes may be regarded as offensive and therefore against decency laws.
 Your travel insurance may not cover you after drinking.

 Don’t become involved with drugs of any kind, and don’t bring illegal drugs from the UK.
 Possession of even small quantities can lead to a long prison sentence.

 Alcohol, drugs and use of nitrous oxide can make you less alert, less in control and less aware of your environment.

 The Greek authorities are clamping down on the sale of nitrous oxide as it is illegal to buy or sell for recreational use in Greece.
 You will be liable for arrest as well as a possible fine.
 You should also be aware of the health risks associated with its use.

 Driving any vehicle while over the legal drinking limit can result in a heavy fine and/or imprisonment.

 Make sure you get a receipt for any goods or services you buy.
-If you buy pirate CDs or DVDs in Greece you could be imprisoned.

 It’s illegal to smoke in all indoor public places.
 The penalty for violating this law is a fine of up to €500.